princeton-vl/structured-matching/README.md

 Created by Mingzhe Wang at University of Michigan, Ann Arbor.

-This is released codes used for:
+This is released code for:

 Mingzhe Wang, Mahmoud Azab, Noriyuki Kojima, Rada Mihalcea, Jia Deng, **Structured Matching for Phrase Localization**,